 - maintain your gardens in a clean and tidy condition and not build any sheds or fences without written permission from us

-- observe any rules and regulations set by us to make sure of proper estate management
+- observe any rules and regulations set by us to ensure proper estate management.

 When we give you the lease, we agree to:

 - give you the right to 'hold and enjoy' your home without interruption, provided the charges are paid and your other obligations carried out